How to choose the best cloud storage service

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Moving your files, photos and documents online to the cloud is one of the smartest moves you can make.
+Moving your files, photos and documents online to the cloud is one of the smartest computing decisions you can make.

 With your most important files stored safely online, you don't need to panic about your laptop seizing up or your external hard drive breaking down.
 Even if your computer is lost or stolen, you'll still be able to access your documents or photo collection online through the cloud.

-Most cloud storage providers offer a free taster of their services.
-You won't typically get a lot of storage space; 2GB to 15GB is typical for a free storage allowance.

-The amount of free storage you'll get varies from one cloud storage provider to another.
+This ultimately depends on how much storage space you need.
+Many of the top-name services offer a small amount of free storage.
+This is often around 2GB-5GB, which isn't much.
+But some offer more, including Google Drive, which gives you 15GB free of charge.

+If you want more space, you'll need to spend some money.
+You can usually pay an annual or a monthly fee for this.

 Of course, there's nothing stopping you from setting up multiple free accounts and enjoying a sizeable combined amount of storage.

-If you want to make the most of online cloud storage, you'll need to spend some money to get more space.
-Typically, you'll have to pay an annual or monthly fee to take advantage of more online storage.
+But this could become confusing and annoying - and you probably don't want to spend too much time going through all your accounts to find one specific document.

-However, comparing the different prices for cloud storage can be a baffling business.
-The main cloud storage providers tend to be inconsistent in how they present their price plans, making it hard to know who offers the best value when you want to upgrade to a larger cloud storage allowance.
+Comparing the different prices for cloud storage can be a baffling business.
+The main providers tend to present their price plans in different ways, making it hard to know who offers the best value when you want to upgrade to a larger storage allowance.

-Fortunately, we've done the hard work so you don't have to, by comparing price plans from all the main cloud storage services so you know exactly how much each charges and who's the best value overall.
+Fortunately, we've done the hard work so you don't have to.
+We've compared price plans from all the main cloud-storage services so you know exactly how much each charges, and which is the best value overall.
+See the table below to discover what you get for your money.

 |Provider